Use this glossary of credit card terms to better understand the definitions and meanings for some of the most common credit card terminology.

 Zelle®[skip to next word]

-Zelle® lets you send and receive money to and from almost anyone, typically within minutes, no matter where they bank.
-Find Zelle in your Bank of America mobile banking app or in online banking.
+Zelle® lets you send and receive money to and from friends, family and others you trust, typically within minutes, no matter where they bank in the U.S. Find Zelle in your Bank of America mobile banking app or in online banking.
 Learn more about Zelle

 Zero Liability Protection[skip to next word]